 House arrest allows you to serve your sentence or term of supervision within your home or approved residence while also maintaining your employment and reintegrating into the community.

 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is a home detention program?

-- 2. How do you get home detention?
+- 2. How do I get home detention?

 - 3. How does home electronic monitoring work?